 In contrast to the internal auditing function within agency Inspectors General Offices, no statutorily required standards existed for conducting investigations within offices of Inspectors General.
 However, the inspectors general community in Florida worked to codify a set of nationally recognized standards, entitled Principles and Standards for Offices of Inspector General, published by the Association of Inspectors General.
 Inspectors General in Florida were instrumental in the development of these standards.
-These standards outlined appropriate organizational characteristics of Inspectors General Offices, including investigations.
+These standards outlined appropriate organizational characteristics of Inspectors General Offices and appropriate practices for different activities of Inspectors General Offices, including investigations.
 Although these standards presented guiding principles, they tended to be very general in nature, were not specific to the Florida Inspectors General community, were voluntary in nature, and did not provide for a quality assessment process for periodic review of operational and investigatory procedures.